-Bachelors and Associates degree programs typically begin in early September for the fall, in mid-January for the spring term, and mid-May for the summer term.
+Classes typically begin in early September for the fall, in mid-January for the spring term, and mid-May for the summer term.
 The official academic calendar is available through the NYU Office of the Registrar.

 The Access program only begins in early September for the fall term.

 Students enrolled in Bachelors or Associates degree programs may pursue full-time or part-time study.
 International students on F-1 visas are required to study full-time.